Patients and Visitors

 All visitors must meet the requirements listed below before entering and while inside the facility.

 - All permitted visitors must undergo a health screening upon entering the facility.
 Those who don’t pass this screening will not be allowed entry.
-This screening includes a no-touch temperature check.
-Your temperature must be below 100.4 to enter the facility.

 - All visitors must properly wear an approved protective face mask while in the hospital.
 If you do not have one, we will provide one upon entry.
 If a visitor is non-compliant with properly wearing a mask, they will be asked to leave.